 Fulfills the General Education Creative Expression Requirement

-This course will acquaint students with the basic elements of poetry writing.
-Class is structured around poetry writing, reading, discussion, and workshop.
-Students will submit poems to the class as a whole for comment and critique.
-Emphasis will be on the study and imitation of contemporary writers, exercises that stress the elements of poetry, and the development of personal approaches.
+This course is designed to acquaint students with the basic elements of poetry writing.
+We will function as a workshop in which each student submits poems to the class as a whole for comment and critique.
+Emphasis will be on the imitation of contemporary writers, exercises that stress the elements of poetry, and the development of personal approaches.

 Fulfills Writing Requirement